Teradata/r-driver/README.md

 ### Installation

-The Teradata SQL Driver for R contains binary code and cannot be offered from [CRAN](https://cran.r-project.org/).
-The Teradata SQL Driver for R is available from Teradata's R package repository.
+The driver contains binary code and cannot be offered from [CRAN](https://cran.r-project.org/).
+The driver is available from Teradata's R package repository.

-The Teradata SQL Driver for R depends on the `bit64`, `DBI`, `digest`, and `hms` packages which are available from CRAN.
+The driver depends on the `bit64`, `DBI`, `digest`, and `hms` packages which are available from CRAN.

 To download and install dependencies automatically, specify the Teradata R package repository and CRAN in the `repos` argument for `install.packages`.